Skip to content

 You will be required to fast for at least 6 hours prior to your surgery.
 This includes food, water, and chewing gum.
 Your operation may be postponed if you eat or drink before surgery.

 Should you have any questions regarding your surgery, be sure to ask Dr Gahankari in advance.
-Well-meaning friends may not be a good source of information.
-Find out everything before proceeding with the operation – we believe a well-informed patient is a happy one.

 Once the immediate post-operative follow-up is complete, we encourage our patients to come back for periodic check-ups to observe and discuss the long-term results of surgery.
-Please remember that if you have questions or concerns during your recovery, or need additional information at a later time, you should contact us.

 For your general health and well-being and to improve wound healing, patients are required to stop smoking at least 6 weeks before surgery and continue cessation for as long as possible after surgery.

-If you are unable to stop smoking, please use patches or gum.
+The ability to drive post surgery will differ from patient to patient.
 You must be able to move comfortably, and not be taking strong painkillers, as well as being capable to see clearly.
 This usually takes at least 3-7 days after your procedure.

 We ask that you confirm your initial appointment at least two days prior to your consultation by calling 07 5539 4611.